soulwhisper/homelab-ops/docs/README.md

 - openebs-hostpath, disabled due to MS-01 using 256G system disk;
 - openebs-rep3, for database and apps;
 - openebs-rep1, for tmp and cache;
+- sops.age for configs, migrating to onepassword;
+- onepassword, main secret store;

 ## Pre-deployment

+- make sure system-upgrade-controller use correct installer and schematicID
 - `10.10.0.10` as nix-infra node, minio / dns / ntp / talos-api / ...
 - `10.10.0.11-13` as k8s nodes;
 - `10.10.0.101-250` as cilium l2 loadbalancer ip;